Carrier Air Wing Fifteen: Post Vietnam

-Post Cold War and Final years
+Post–Cold War and Final years

 In 1990, CVW-15 made their last cruise with the Carl Vinson before moving back to the Kitty Hawk for the rest of their remaining service in the US Navy.
 This cruise was also the last cruise for the A-7 Corsair in CVW-15 before VA-27 and VA-97 converted to the F/A-18A as well for the SH-3H Sea King which was replaced by the SH-60F Oceanhawk/HH-60H Rescuehawk in the case of HS-4.
+While on deployment, Kitty Hawk spent nine days off the coast of Somalia supporting U.S. Marines and coalition forces involved in Operation Restore Hope.